 If you’ve ever come home to a scratched or damaged door or window, it’s likely that your beagle was frantically trying to escape.

 Unless they desperately needed to go potty outside (or other triggers such as squirrels), scratches at doors and windows are likely to be a sign of separation anxiety.

 6. Excessive Drooling, Panting, or Pacing

-When your beagle is excessively drooling or panting, these could be signs of separation anxiety in response to a raised body temperature due to increasing levels of stress.
+When your beagle is excessively drooling or panting, these could be signs of separation anxiety in response to a raised body temperature and increased heart rate due to increasing levels of stress.

 Some will pace back and forth in a straight line whilst others in circular patterns, becoming extremely agitated and unable to rest when left alone.

 7. Loss of Appetite

 Beagles are one of the very few dog breeds that almost never lose their appetite as they are completely food-driven.

 It is the one thing that always brings them joy, so if they no longer enjoy eating and there is no other medical concern, they could be suffering from severe anxiety or depression.